 How does a political scientist wind up as a Girl Scout historian?
 It is not as big a leap as you might think.
 Political science deals with the balance of power, center-periphery relations, identity, ideology, and symbolism, which can be useful tools for studying any social group, like Girl Scouts.

 While I use this background and perspective to think about Girl Scout issues, some days I just want to focus on classic uniforms, beautifully designed badges, and the latest cookie flavors.
-I promise to avoid jargon and professor-speak–Scout’s honor.
+I promise to avoid jargon and professor-speak on this site.
+Scout’s honor!

-I am a freelance writer and editor and long-time Girl Scout, and I am thrilled at the opportunity to combine these interests.
+I am a freelance writer and editor and Gold Award Girl Scout based in Washington, DC.
+I am thrilled at the opportunity to combine these interests.
 Please contact me at email@example.com.

 The opinions expressed here are not necessarily those of the Girl Scout Council of the Nation’s Capital, its professional staff, or the other volunteers on the GSCNC Archives and History Committee.